 33. Plaintiff Eleanor Sundwall is a trained biochemist and an active volunteer for school and community groups.
 She is a registered voter residing in Murray, in District 3 of the 2021 Congressional Plan.
 Plaintiff Sundwall is registered as a Democrat.
 She has consistently voted for Democratic candidates for Congress, and intends to vote for Democratic candidates in 2022, 2024, and in future elections.
 She lives in a congressional district where voters who support Democrats are cracked from other voters who support Democrats, ensuring that Republican candidates will win the district.
-This cracking dilutes her voting power, impairs her ability to elect the representatives of her choice.
+This cracking dilutes her voting power, impairs her ability to express her views and associate with likeminded voters, and negates her fair opportunity to elect the representatives of her choice.
 Plaintiff Sundwall voted in favor of Proposition 4, opposed the Legislature's repeal of the initiative in 2020, and continues to oppose the repeal.
 She advocated before the Commission in support of neutral redistricting maps that would reflect her designated community of interest during fall 2021.